• Post a Project

 Positive brand equity is important for companies, and it develops alongside a customer’s journey with a brand.

-1. Awareness: The stage where prospects first learn about a brand through advertising or other areas of marketing.
+1. Awareness: The stage where prospects first learn about a brand or creator through advertising or other areas of marketing.

 2. Recognition: This stage is where a customer knows about the brand, but needs to be more familiar.
 It is up to the brand to engage with their target audience to increase brand recognition.